-The inspection procedure for identification of new discharges and indicators of potential new discharges associated with the Belews Creek ash basin is provided in Appendix A. In addition to the specific requirements for the inspection, Appendix A also provides the general requirements, the frequency of inspections, documentation requirements, and provides a decision flow chart for determining if the potential new discharge is associated with the ash basin.
+The inspection procedure for identification of new discharges and indicators of potential discharges associated with the MSS ash basin is provided in Appendix A. In addition to the specific requirements for the inspection, Appendix A also provides the general requirements, the frequency of inspections, documentation requirements, and provides a decision flow chart for determining if the discharge is associated with the ash basin.